caracal-pipeline/caracal/README.md

 ## Run Caracal

-Activate the virtual environment.

-If you installed manually:
+If you installed Caracal manually activate the virtual environment with:
 ```
 source ${caracal-venv}/bin/activate
 ```

-If you installed with the caratekit.sh script:
+If you installed Caracal with the caratekit.sh script activate the virtual environment with:
 ```
 source ${workspace}/${caracal_dir}/caracal_venv/bin/activate
 ```